II. THE UNCONSCIOUS IN ZEN BUDDHISM, by D. T. Suzuki

 The sciences deal with abstractions and there is no activity in them.
 Zen plunges itself into the source of creativity and drinks from it all the life there is in it.
 This source is Zen’s Unconscious.
 The flower, however, is unconscious of itself.
 It is I who awaken it from the Unconscious.
 Tennyson misses it when he plucks it from the crannied wall.
 Basho has it when he looks at the shyly blooming nazuna by the wild hedge.
 I cannot tell just where the unconscious is.
 Is it in me?
 Or is it in the flower?
 Perhaps when I ask, “Where?” it is nowhere.
 If so, let me be in it and say nothing.

 The abbot of a certain Zen monastery wished to have the ceiling of the Dharma Hall decorated with a dragon.
 A noted painter was asked to do the work.
 He accepted, but complained that he had never seen a real dragon, if such really existed.
 The abbot said, “Don’t mind your not having seen the creature.
-You become one, you be transformed into a living dragon, and paint it.
+Become one.
+Be transformed into a living dragon, and paint it.
 Don’t try to follow the conventional pattern.”

 The artist asked, “How can I become a dragon?”
 Replied the abbot, “You retire to your private room and concentrate your mind on it.
 The time will come when you feel that you must paint one.
 That is the moment when you have become the dragon, and the dragon urges you to give it form.”

 Incidentally, I want to mention another story of a dragon’s encounter with a Chinese painter.
 This painter wished to paint a dragon but, not having seen a live one yet, he longed for a good opportunity.
-One day a real one looked in from the window and said, “Here I am, paint me!”
-The painter was so overtaken by this unexpected visitor that he fainted, instead of looking carefully at it.
+One day a real one looked in from the window and said, “Here I am!
+Paint me!”
+The painter was so overtaken by this unexpected visitor that instead of looking carefully at it, he fainted.
 No picture of a live dragon came out of him.

 Science thrives on dualism; therefore, scientists try to reduce everything into quantitative measurements.
 For this purpose they invent all kinds of mechanical devices.
 Technology is the keynote of modern culture.
 Anything that cannot be reduced to quantification they reject as not scientific, or as antescientific.
 They set up a certain set of rules, and things that elude them are naturally set aside as not belonging to their field of study.
 However fine the meshes, as long as they are meshes some things are sure to escape them and these things, therefore, cannot be measured in any way.
 Quantities are destined to be infinite, and the sciences are one day to confess their inability to inveigle Reality.
 The unconscious is outside the field of scientific study.
 Therefore, all that the scientists can do is point to the existence of such a field.
 And that is enough for science to do. (inveigle: literally to blind; figuratively to obtain something by ingenuity or flattery)